 Customer information is stored electronically onto our complaint management system.
 This system, and our network, comply with ISO 27001 I/L2 data security hosting standards, the EU Safe Harbour Data Protection Directive and Telecoms Data Protection Directive.
 Employees are advised of our IT security policies and procedure and sign a declaration annually.
 An ICT security report is also submitted annually to our Audit and Risk Management committee.

 How information is deleted

-Any correspondence we receive about a consumer complaint against a water company is scanned or inputted onto our complaint management system and information we receive by post is filed securely and shredded after four weeks of receipt, as outlined in our data retention policy.
+Any correspondence we receive about a consumer complaint against a water company is scanned or inputted onto our complaint management system and information we receive by post is filed securely and shredded after one week of receipt, as outlined in our data retention policy.